Powder diffraction data reduction#

 The time-of-flight of a neutron is typically not known from experimental measurements.

-The only two parameters that we are able to record are usually the time at which the pulse was emitted (named time_origin
+The only two parameters that we are able to record are usually the time at which the pulse was emitted (named time_origin in our dataset),

 The difference between these two times is commonly used to compute an approximate time-of-flight.
 This approximation performs well at neutron sources with a short pulse, where it is satisfactory to assume that all neutrons left the source at the same time.